OctopusDeploy/docs/docs/deployment-examples/certificates/import-certificate-step.md

 ---
 title: Import Certificate to Windows Certificate Store
 description: The Import Certificate deployment step allows you to import a certificate managed by Octopus into one of the Windows Certificate Stores as part of a deployment process
 position: 4
-version: "3.11"
 ---

 The *Import Certificate* step can be used to import a certificate managed by Octopus into a Windows Certificate Store.

 ![](import-certificate-step-select.png "width=500")

 ## Import Details

 ### Store Location
 The certificate can be imported to the *Local Machine* or *Current User* locations, or enter a *Custom User* to install the certificate for.